FRRouting/frr/doc/user/ospf6d.rst

    It helps to support as HELPER only for planned restarts.
 By default, it supports both planned and unplanned outages.

+.. clicmd:: graceful-restart prepare ipv6 ospf

+   Initiate a graceful restart for all OSPFv3 instances configured with the "graceful-restart" command.
+The ospf6d daemon should be restarted during the instance-specific grace period, otherwise the graceful restart will fail.

+   This is an EXEC-level command.

 .. _showing-ospf6-information: